Is angina a sign of a weak heart?

 Does it mean I have a weak heart if I experience angina?

-Angina is a sign of underlying heart disease that can progress to complications and even death.
-These underlying conditions decrease the supply of oxygen to the heart or increase its workload and can result in angina.
+Angina is a sign of underlying heart disease that can progress to complicated heart conditions and even death.
+The underlying heart conditions decrease the supply of oxygen to the heart or increase its workload to induce angina pain.
 These conditions include blockages in the arteries that supply blood to the heart, arrhythmia or heart failure.

 Disclaimer: Medical Science is an ever evolving field.
 We strive to keep this page updated.
 In case you notice any discrepancy in the content, please inform us at [email protected].
 You can futher read our Correction Policy here.
 Never disregard professional medical advice or delay seeking medical treatment because of something you have read on or accessed through this website or it's social media channels.
 Read our Full Disclaimer Here for further information.